-1.3 Working with Children Check Requirements in NSW Paid Employees
+1.3 Working with Children Check Requirements in NSW and the Northern Territory Paid Employees

 In accordance with the Child Protection (Working with Children) Act 2012 in NSW, all persons in child-related employment in New South Wales, are required to have a working with children check number (WWCC).
-Staff, contractors and volunteers in child-facing roles in Barker College NSW Schools and campuses are responsible for applying for their own Working with Children Check number through the NSW Childrens Guardian Scheme.
+Staff, contractors and volunteers in child-facing roles in Barker College NSW campuses are responsible for applying for their own Working with Children Check number through the NSW Childrens Guardian Scheme.